 What is a multi-family office?

-In a general sense, multi-family offices are private organizations comprised of qualified and well-respected professionals with extensive experience in providing a range of wealth management services to numerous unrelated high net-worth families, individuals, and entrepreneurs.
+In a general sense, multi-family offices are private organizations comprised of qualified and well-respected professionals with extensive experience in providing a range of wealth management services to numerous unrelated high net-worth families and individuals.

 Recapping the difference between a single-family office and a multi-family office...